Ada-Developers-Academy/daily-curriculum/week07/resources/betsy.md

 ## Submission Guidelines

 Your project must be "live" on the web for evaluation.
 We recommend you deploy it on [Heroku](http://Heroku.com).
 Your `README` file on Github should contain a link to your live site.
+Your code will be code reviewed.

+## Grades (100 points)

+In a real world work environment the group is judged on the end result of their product opposed to each individuals contribution.

+A quiz will be used to grade the project.
+Each member of the team will take the quiz.
+All members of the team will adopt the score of the lowest scoring submission.
+The quiz will consist of four sections:

+- Routes
+- Controllers
+- Models
+- Views

+Each section will include 5 questions on concepts and syntax.

 # Resources